tysnj/campsite-roulette/README.md

 ## What's Next
+# Type checking of component properties
+# Incorporate unit testing of helper functions
-* Soon, this app will be made to be fully responsive for all screen sizes and devices
+* Redesign styling to be responsive for all screen sizes and devices
 * I'll be incorporating keyword filters so users can filter by the various technologies
 * As my breadth of knowledge on the various technologies grows, I plan to add additional keywords to API requests to incorporate more and more technologies
 * Refactor the component tree to be more dynamic, modular, and scalable in page display